MultithreadCorner/Hydra.Python/docs/Random.rst

     # [-6, -6, -6] is end range, gauss1 is the functor.

-In sample method the start range and end range should have the same number of arguments as in the container.
-So for example if you are using container of ``float7`` than start range and end range each should contain ``7`` elements.
+In sample method, the start range and end range should have the same number of arguments as in the container.
+So for example, if you are using container of ``float7`` than start range and end range each should contain ``7`` elements.